-The Division of Continuing Education coordinates, guides, facilitates, and provides leadership for educational programs for nontraditional students and adults.
-The Continuing Education programs extend the resources of the University to those persons not regularly enrolled as students on the campus.
-Programs take the form of noncredit courses, conferences, professional development seminars, cultural offerings, and special educational service projects.
-Offerings include a broad range of courses in the humanities, management, computer applications, the social sciences, business, the health sciences, the arts, and communications for those who wish to continue to study-to learn about themselves, their society, and their world.
+The Division of Continuing Education supports AUM's education and service missions and offers lifelong education, training, and study opportunities to individuals and organizations in the community, state, and region.
+It coordinates, facilitates, and provides leadership for educational programs for nontraditional students and adults by extending the resources of the University to persons not regularly enrolled as students on the campus.
+Programs take the form of noncredit courses, seminars, teleconferences, certificate programs, business contracts, conferences, and special functions.
+Offerings include a broad range of subjects and programs in professional and personal development, management, computer applications, communication, leisure activities, and personal enrichment.